VanitaDhanagar/btp-kyma-day2-operations/documentation/observe/monitor-kyma-in-dynatrace/README.md

     kubectl get deployment/otel-agent -n otel-system
     ```

-### Cleanup.
+### Cleanup (Optional)

-If the OpenTelemetry Collector agent is no longer needed, please run following commands to delete all resources:
+The OpenTelemetry Collector agent will be needed in the next step.
+Once the whole mission is finished, and the agent is no longer needed, please run following commands to delete all resources:

 ```shell
   kubectl delete -f otel-agent-mtls.yaml